 Nappies, wipes, a change mat and at least one change of clothes

-Bring more than you think you will need and include a change of clothes for yourself too.
+Bring more than you think you will need and include a change of clothes for yourself, too.
 It’s no fun sitting in a vomit/pee-soaked shirt for a long flight.
+On the last trip we took, my toddler pooed through his nappy and onto my lap.
+Luckily, it was during the landing, and I had a change of clothes for both of us in my bag!

 Hopefully you won’t need them, but it is better to be prepared on long flights.
 An underarm thermometer is good and not too bulky.